 - Represented oil field services company in a dispute regarding violation of former president’s non-compete.
-After three day jury trial, obtained verdict for significant damages and attorney’s fees.
+After 3 day jury trial, obtained verdict for significant damages and attorneys' fees.

 - Represented sports agency and its agents in case involving non-compete issues and violations of the National Football League Players Association’s Regulations.
 Litigated in multiple forums including Texas and Florida State Courts, the NFLPA and the AAA, and obtained injunction against former employee.
 Obtained favorable ruling from NFLPA on jurisdictional issues.
 Case later settled on favorable terms.

 - Represented local franchisee in dispute with franchisor.
 Successfully defended franchisor’s attempt to enforce non-competition agreement at injunction hearing and, subsequently, obtained favorable settlement for franchisee.

 - Successfully prosecuted claim for breach of covenant not to compete and, after 2 day evidentiary hearing, obtained temporary injunction in favor of client.
 Client later obtained very favorable settlement including significant damages and a permanent injunction on certain competitive activities.

 - Represented national retailer in federal court class action lawsuit seeking nationwide certification of over 10,000 employees.
 Case challenged the company’s compensation structure.
 Successfully compelled arbitration and avoided class certification.
 Successfully defended three individual arbitrations brought after order compelling arbitration, obtaining complete defense verdict on all.
 Subsequently, Plaintiffs dismissed all remaining claims and arbitrations.